 The more strands beading wire is made with, the more flexible it is; the more flexible it is the nicer the drape in the finished design.
 The diameter of Accu-Flex is measured in inches.
 The ultra-lightweight product line includes 0.012-inch, 0.0095-inch and 0.007-inch which are well suited for small beads such as pearls and seed beads.
 The 0.007-inch is the thinnest, most lightweight beading wire available.
 The lightweight 0.014-inch is well suited for small beads such as pearls, seed beads and small, lightweight glass beads.
 Mediumweight 0.019-inch is a great wire for mixing many types of beads, from small delicate beads to medium glass and Swarovski crystal.
 The heavyweight wire, 0.024-inch is best used in jewelry projects using heavier material, like gemstone nuggets and larger metal beads.

 When designing with crystals or seed beads, we also recommend using FireLine™ thread.
-Renowned for its exceptional strength and versatility, FireLine holds up well to beads with sharp or rough edges.
-FireLine doesn't stretch or tangle, threads effortlessly and offers UV protection.
+Renowned for its exceptional strength and versatility, FireLine resists abrasion.
+FireLine doesn't stretch or tangle, threads effortlessly and has UV protection.
 We recommend cutting FireLine with wire cutters as well as recommend stringing beads onto the FireLine with a Wide-Eye Needle™ as the eye in this needle suits the diameter of FireLine well.